 Government and Politics in Africa

-The course introduces students to the political dynamics of contemporary Africa from independence to the present.
-It will explore two related dimensions of African politics: first, the process of state formation and nation building from wider theoretical perspectives and second, the origins and nature of the continent’s socio-economic crises and challenges.
-The course will trace, in national and global contexts, the historical development of the state system and governance on the continent and the development of African economies.
-The course proceeds to examine particular themes that characterize the nature of contemporary African politics and some important challenges including, but not limited to, democratic transition, identity-based conflicts, foreign relations, contagious diseases, youth politics and gender issues as well as the more recent resumption of growth across the continent.
+Introduces students to the political dynamics of contemporary Africa.
+The course will explore two related sets of issues: first, state formation and nation building and second, the origins and nature of the continent’s economic crisis.
+The course will trace the historical development of the modern state system on the continent and the rise of contemporary African economies before moving on to consider particular themes that characterize the nature of politics in African states.

 Format and Requirements

 1.0 POL credit

 Congratulations to our 2021/22 undergraduate award & scholarship recipients!
 Following a two-year hiatus, the department was delighted to return to hosting our undergraduate awards in-person this year to celebrate our...

 June 3, 2021